Mymensingh Division cricket team

 The Mymensingh Division cricket team is a Bangladeshi first-class team representing the Mymensingh Division, one of the eight administrative divisions in Bangladesh.
 The team competes in the National Cricket League (beginning in 2025–26) and the National Cricket League Twenty20 (beginning in 2026–27).

 Mymensingh Division was created in 2015 from the northern half of Dhaka Division, becoming the eighth division of Bangladesh.
-The cricket team was created in 2025, replacing Dhaka Metropolis.
+The cricket team was created in 2025, replacing Dhaka Metropolis in national competitions.

 The team contested its first match in national competitions on 25 October 2025 when it played Sylhet Division in the National Cricket League.
-The inaugural captain was Shuvagata Hom, and the coach was Nazmul Hossain, both of whom were born in Mymensingh Division.
+The inaugural captain was Shuvagata Hom, and the coach was Nazmul Hossain, both of whom were born in what is now Mymensingh Division.
+Mymensingh finished their inaugural tournament in third position out of eight teams, with two wins, four draws and a loss from their seven matches.